 And the retro style has seen a comeback just in time for summer.
-So, whether it’s a dip into Orlebar Brown’s extensive towelling range — which has previously included items inspired by Dr No and Goldfinger — a T-shirt from Aurélien or a simple Sunspel polo, maybe it’s time to take some inspiration from Connery’s Bond.
+So, whether it’s a dip into Aurélien’s extensive towelling range — which features light blue and bright white, among their many towelling t-shirt options — or a relaxed Sunspel polo, maybe it’s time to take some inspiration from Connery’s Bond.
 Just without the violence…

 Go on a summer safari with Roger Moore’s 007

 It takes a bold Bond to pull off a safari suit.
 But then, it takes a bold Bond to dress up as a clown, pilot a crocodile-shaped submarine and drive half a car through the streets of Paris — and Roger Moore did all of that.
 Suddenly, his penchant for pockets doesn’t seem so strange.

 In fact, it’s another has-been style that this year is fighting its way out of the jungle and back into mainstream fashion.
 So take inspiration from the longest-serving 007, and head to Private White V.C., where this Cotton Safari Jacket will do as handsome a job as A Day’s March’s Ripstop offering.
 Or you could look to Ralph Lauren, whose Ventile Wading Jacket evokes as much style, sophistication and suavity as the very best 007 ensembles.

 Like Timothy Dalton’s Bond, never get hot under the collar